Rocket from the Crypt: Formation

 After the breakup of his post-hardcore band Pitchfork in 1990, Reis formed both Rocket from the Crypt and Drive Like Jehu in July and August of that year respectively.
 Envisioned as a punk-inspired rock and roll band, Rocket from the Crypt's original lineup consisted of Reis, guitarist Andy Stamets, bassist Pete Reichert, drummer Sean, and backing vocalist Elaina.
 The band took their name from the then-defunct 1970s underground punk band Rocket from the Tombs.
 This lineup lasted roughly six months and recorded the band's debut album Paint as a Fragrance, released in 1991 on local label Cargo Music.

 At this time, Reis began to use the pseudonym "Speedo" when working with the band.
 He was also simultaneously performing in Drive Like Jehu, who recorded their debut album around the same time.
 When Sean and Elaina moved away from San Diego, drummer Adam Willard joined the band under the stage name "Atom."
-The rest of the band also assumed stage monikers, with Stamets performing as "ND" and Reichert as "Petey X."
+The rest of the Rocket also assumed stage monikers, with Stamets performing as "ND" and Reichert as "Petey X."

-The band soon added a horn section, recruiting saxophone player Paul "Apollo 9" O'Beirne.
-They developed a reputation for their creative and energetic live shows, taking unusual measures to encourage audience participation such as handing out homemade lyric booklets and noisemakers.
-They released many vinyl singles around this time and began to attract a dedicated underground following.
-Reis recalls: